Tomi-Dev1/Uber-Pickups-in-New-York/README.md

 ```bash
 git clone <https://github.com/Tomi-Dev1/Uber-Pickups-in-New-York.git>
 ```
+## Downloading Resources

+To download the files,

+Download your-file

 ## Usage

 Once cloned, you can view and analyze the data using your preferred tools.

 ## Contributing